Notice: This is not the full class schedule. If you would like to see the full one -

 She owned her own business for 18 years and retired in 2025.
 Terri enjoys interacting with people and is excited to host these classes as it helps to fulfill her desire to help others.

-Social | Life Stories to Share: My childhood friends/My mom was… w/ Ross B.
+Social | Life Stories to Share: Tea or Coffee?
+What was your 1st job/what did you learn? w/ Ross B.

 Every person has a fantastic life story that needs to be told.
 In this series of classes, we look at the memories of our lives.
 We explore the questions, both big and small.
 All of our lives are so different, and we celebrate how different we each are.
 Our classes usually have a shorter, more straightforward question and a more involved question afterward.
 All of us share our stories.
 There are lots of smiles and laughter.